Hajj Sayyah

-Mirza Mohammad Ali (Persian: میرزا محمد علی), better known as Hajj Sayyah (Persian: حاج سياح "the traveler", 1836–1925), was an Iranian American world traveler and political activist.
+Mirza Mohammad Ali (میرزا محمد علی), better known as Hajj Sayyah (حاج سياح; 1836–1925), was an Iranian American world traveler and political activist.

 He was the first Iranian to obtain American citizenship.
 According to a decree issued by the District Court of the 12th Judicial District of the State of California, he was naturalized on May 26, 1875.

 Early life

 Hajj Sayyah was born in 1836 in the town of Mahallat, Sublime State of Iran.
 His studies exposed him at a young age to modern and democratic ideas that were then spreading throughout parts of the world.
 The stark differences that he observed between the autocratic rule in Iran and those ideas he studied inspired him to see the rest of the world.

 Travels

 At the age of 23, Hajj Sayyah embarked on a remarkable journey around the globe, and which would last for nearly 18 years.
 He began his travels by wandering throughout Central Asia and Europe for more than six years.
 Often, he traveled alone and in poverty.

 The motivation for his travels was his thirst for knowledge and spiritual strength.
 He wanted to learn as much as he could about the world and how other people lived to bring those ideas back to Iran.
 As a result of his observations throughout his travels, he concluded that human beings are supposed to live in reasonably-humane societies and, to enjoy basic human rights.

 Hajj Sayyah came to the United States through New York City.
 During his ten-year stay in the country, he met with many prominent personalities such as US President Ulysses Grant on more than one occasion.
 His travels across the United States eventually took him to San Francisco, where he spent several months.

 In the course of studying Hajj Sayyahʼs life, Dr. Ali Ferdowsi discovered through State Department documents that Hajj Sayyah had become a US citizen on May 26, 1875, the first Iranian to do so.